Loving Into

 beet stalks gone to star-studded seed.

-the south, the east, trying to do it all,
+south, east, trying to do it all,

 tend and protect all the tender greens